stripe-archive/stripe-payments-demo/README.md

 This demo features a sample e-commerce store that uses [Stripe Elements](https://stripe.com/docs/elements) and the [Sources API](https://stripe.com/docs/sources) to illustrate how to accept both card payments and additional payment methods on the web.

-If you’re running a compatible browser, this demo also showcases the [Payment Request API](https://stripe.com/docs/payment-request-api), [Apple Pay](https://stripe.com/docs/apple-pay), and [Google Pay](https://stripe.com/docs/google-pay) for a seamless payment experience.
+If you’re running a compatible browser, this demo also showcases the [Payment Request API](https://stripe.com/docs/payment-request-api), [Apple Pay](https://stripe.com/docs/apple-pay), [Google Pay](https://stripe.com/docs/google-pay), and [Microsoft Pay](https://stripe.com/docs/microsoft-pay) for a seamless payment experience.

 **You can see this demo app running in test mode on [stripe-payments-demo.appspot.com](https://stripe-payments-demo.appspot.com).**